 Choosing the right bar soap for your homemade liquid hand soap

 I used Alaffia’s Good Soap (which is a Whole Foods exclusive) in this recipe.
-I paid $8 for three 8oz bars of soap, and one single bar made 4 large 32oz mason jars of liquid hand soap.
-I recommend using the unscented, or the Orange or Coconut variety of Good Soap for this recipe.
-I used the Coconut variety and it didn’t affect the scent of the final product at all.
+I paid $8 for three 8oz bars of soap, and a single bar made 4 large 32oz mason jars of liquid hand soap.
+I recommend using the unscented, the orange or the coconut variety of Good Soap for this recipe.
+I used the coconut scented bar and it didn’t affect the scent of the final product at all.

 That said, you can use any brand of bar soap in this recipe.
 Ideally, it’s best to use a natural brand that is free of synthetic fragrances and other problematic ingredients.
-Other than Good Soap, Dr. Bronner’s and Kirk’s Castile are just a couple of the many great brands available on the natural market.
+Other than Good Soap, Dr. Bronner’s and Kirk’s Castile are just a couple of the non-toxic soap brands available on the natural market.
 Alaffia also makes many other varieties of natural bar soap.

 It’s important to note that we made this recipe with an 8oz bar of soap.
-If the bar soap you intend to use is smaller, you will need to use less water or simply use more soap.
+If the bar soap you intend to use is smaller, you will need to use less water or simply use more than one bar of soap.

 DIY Mulled Cider Liquid Hand Soap